 The game is fun because everyone can play.
 You don’t need to know the answers, and you probably won’t!
 Wits & Wagers is like a more beginner-friendly version of Shot in the Dark.
 Either way, it’s a great game for people who are just filling up their board game collections.

-- DELUXE COMPONENTS - Casino-quality wagering chips, Crease-free felt mat, Deluxe dry-erase markers with erasers and Premium cardboard currency chips.
+- New casino-quality wagering chips, Crease-free felt mat, Deluxe dry-erase markers with erasers and Premium cardboard currency chips

 The Logo Game